msiagri/awesome356/README.md

 -- {{{ Widgets configuration
 ```

-diskusage is added to diskwidget a imageboxbox widget
+diskusage is added to mytextclock a textclock widget

 ```lua
 -- calendar356 module calendar356